Generalised Bayesian Inference for Discrete Intractable Likelihood: Introduction

 where the positive function $\tilde{p}_\theta$ is straightforward to evaluate but direct computation of the normalising constant $Z_\theta \in (0,\infty)$ is impractical.
 This situation is ubiquitous in the discrete data context, since it is often impractical to compute a sum over a large or infinite discrete set.
 To limit scope, this paper considers generalised Bayesian inference where, to date, several computational approaches have been proposed.
 These approaches, which are recalled in \Cref{sec:background}, are mainly applicable in settings where it is possible to simulate data $\bm{x}$, conditional on the parameter $\theta$.
 However, in several of the most scientifically important instances of \eqref{eq: def intractable}, exact (or even approximate) simulation from the model is not practical.

-Important examples of statistical models exhibiting these computational challenges include lattice models of spatial data \citep{moores2020scalable,jiang2021bayesian}, statistical models for graph-valued data \citep{lusher2013exponential}, statistical models for multivariate count data \citep{inouye2017review}, and statistical mechanics models for the configuration of many-body systems \citep{yatsyshin2022physics}.
-In each case, the normalising constant involves summation over a set whose cardinality is exponential in the dimension of the lattice, in the size of the nodal set of the graph, or even infinite, rendering both its direct computation and the simulation of data intractable in general.
+Important examples of statistical models exhibiting these computational challenges include lattice models of spatial data \citep{moores2020scalable}, statistical models for graph-valued data \citep{lusher2013exponential}, and statistical models for multivariate count data \citep{inouye2017review}.
+In each case, the normalising constant involves summation over a set whose cardinality is exponential in the dimension of the lattice, in the size of the nodal set of the graph, or even infinite, rendering direct computation and simulation of data intractable in general.

 To circumvent both computation of the normalising constant and simulation from the statistical model, \citet{Matsubara2021} proposed a generalised Bayesian posterior, called \emph{KSD-Bayes}, which is based on a Stein discrepancy.
 The resulting generalised posterior is consistent and asymptotically normal, and thus shares many of the properties of the standard Bayesian posterior whilst admitting a form which does not require the computation of an intractable normalisation constant.
 However, a major limitation of KSD-Bayes is the dependence of the generalised posterior on a user-specified symmetric positive definite function, called a kernel, which determines precisely how beliefs are updated.
 In continuous domains, such as $\R^d$, there are several natural choices of kernel available, and their associated Stein discrepancies have been well-studied \citep{Anastasiou2021}.
 However, in discrete domains there are often no natural choices of kernel, or when natural choices exists \citep[such as a heat kernel;][]{chung1997spectral} they can be computationally impractical.